peter88213/novelyst_progress/README.md

-# novelyst_progress
+# noveltree_progress

-A daily progress log viewer plugin for novelyst.
+A daily progress log viewer plugin for noveltree.

-For more information, see the [project homepage](https://peter88213.github.io/novelyst_progress) with description and download instructions.
+For more information, see the [project homepage](https://peter88213.github.io/noveltree_progress) with description and download instructions.

 ## Feedback?
 Ideas?
 Feature requests?

-You can go to the [novelyst "discussions" forum](https://github.com/peter88213/noveltree/discussions) and start a thread.
+You can go to the [noveltree "discussions" forum](https://github.com/peter88213/noveltree/discussions) and start a thread.

 # Contributing